Ann E. Ward

 Ann E. Ward was an improviser, composer and educator, and a long-serving member of the Association for the Advancement of Creative Musicians (AACM).
 A native of Chicago who studied music from a young age, she attended Chicago Musical College of Roosevelt University, studying piano, and graduated from Kentucky State College with a degree in music composition.
 After performing as a vocalist with the Ken Chaney Experience, she joined the AACM in 1981, eventually becoming an integral part of the organization.
 Ward was one of the most noted female composers in the AACM, and performed with many ensembles such as the Great Black Music Ensemble and Samana as a vocalist, pianist and African percussionist.
 She served as the director of the AACM School from 1983 to 2008, volunteering her time to take an active role in music education.
 Ward died in 2016 at age 67.

 Early life and education

 Ward grew up in a highly musical family that listened to many different types of music, and started piano lessons at the age of four.
-She graduated from Englewood Highschool in 1967 with a four-year scholarship in music at Kentucky State University, where she studied with Frederick Tillis, pursuing her goal to become a composer.
+She graduated from Englewood High School in 1967 with a four-year scholarship in music at Kentucky State University, where she studied with Frederick Tillis, pursuing her goal to become a composer.
 While at KSU, she also took part in the Black Student Union, and formed a gospel choir at the school.